 James K. Reap

 Biographical InformationJames K. Reap, is Professor and Graduate Coordinator of the Master of Historic Preservation Program.
 He is director of the University of Georgia Croatia Study Abroad Program (2007-13, 2018-) and is an affiliated faculty member of the UGA African Studies Institute.
-Professor Reap taught law and heritage conservation as a Fulbright Scholar at the Jordan University of Science and Technology and as a visiting professor at the Orenburg Institute of the Moscow State Law Academy.
-In 2016, he was appointed by President Obama to a three-year term on the Cultural Property Advisory Committee.
+Professor Reap taught law and heritage conservation as a Fulbright Scholar at the Jordan University of Science and Technologyand as a visiting professor at the Orenburg Institute of the Moscow State Law Academy.
+In 2016, he was appointed by President Obama to the State Department's Cultural Property Advisory Committee.

 His background in planning includes service as Georgia’s first regional preservation planner and as Deputy Executive Director of the Northeast Georgia Area Planning and Development Commission (now Northeast Georgia Regional Commission).
 He has served in several Georgia state agencies including Departments of Archives and History, Natural Resources, and Technical and Adult Education (now the Technical College System of Georgia).

 BA, American Studies, University of North Carolina Chapel Hill

 Legal, financial and administrative issues of heritage conservation.
 International organizations and issues in heritage conservation.